 Opportunities Are Heating Up for PA’s Weatherization Workforce

-This Oct.
-30, Pennsylvania is celebrating National Weatherization Day and the accomplishments of the Weatherization Assistance Program (WAP).
-Over the last 43 years Pennsylvania’s program has helped to weatherize more than 540,500 homes and resolved over 137,000 heating crisis emergencies.
+Every year, Pennsylvania celebrates National Weatherization Day on Oct.
+30 and the accomplishments of the Weatherization Assistance Program (WAP).
+Over the last 44 years Pennsylvania’s program has helped to weatherize more than 542,000 homes and resolved over 144,300 heating crisis emergencies.

 WAP services focus on finding and fixing air leaks, making health and safety repairs, reducing electricity use, and educating families and individuals about energy efficiency.
 The program’s goal is to help low-income families cut energy costs, improve health, and maintain a safe home environment.
 This year, in honor of the program, we are focusing on the job opportunities and training available for the subcontractors working in weatherization and the energy efficiency industry.